jsphkm/Textbottle/README.md

 ## Editor

-This editor provides a few formatting options available which is styled similarly to Medium.
+This editor provides a few formatting options, such as headers, bold, italics and quotes, which is styled similarly to Medium.
 It archives the writing with the following format:

-  - First line: Title
+  - First line of the writing: Title
-  - Second line: Subtitle
+  - Second line of the writing: Subtitle
-  - The entire writing as a full content
+  - The entire writing: Full content
   - Last edited date

 This editor has an auto-save feature.
 The writing will be automatically saved after a certain amount of time has passed when the user has stopped typing.